dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ---

 <Changelog>
-    - **v0.21.0** introduced the `config` property, thereby allowing you to configure resources in all `.yml` files
+    - **v0.21.0** introduced the `config` property, thereby allowing you to configure certain resource types in all `.yml` files
 </Changelog>

 Resources in your project—models, snapshots, seeds, tests, and the rest—can have a number of declared **properties**.
-A special category of resource properties are **configurations**.
+Resources can also have **configurations**, which are a special kind of property.
 What's the distinction?
 - Properties are declared for resources one-by-one in `.yml` files.
-But configs can also be set in via a Jinja `config()` macro (right within your `.sql` files) and in `dbt_project.yml`, from which they're _inherited_ or _overridden_ by each individual resource.
+Configs can be defined there, but they can also be set via a Jinja `config()` macro (right within `.sql` files) and in `dbt_project.yml`.
+- Because configs can be set in multiple places, they are also applied hierarchically.
+An individual resource might _inherit_ or _override_ configs set elsewhere.
 - As a general rule, properties declare things _about_ your project resources.
 Configs go the extra step of telling dbt _how_ to build those resources in your warehouse.

 For example, you can use resource properties to: